knative/docs/docs/getting-started/first-service.md

     kn service list
     ```
 ## Ping your Knative Service
-You can ping your Knative Service by opening [http://hello.default.127.0.0.1.nip.io](http://hello.default.127.0.0.1.nip.io){target=_blank} in your browser of choice.
+Ping your Knative Service by opening [http://hello.default.127.0.0.1.nip.io](http://hello.default.127.0.0.1.nip.io){target=_blank} in your browser of choice or by running the command:

-You can also `curl` your service from the terminal:
 ```
 curl http://hello.default.127.0.0.1.nip.io
 ```